zorael/kameloso/README.md

 Open the new `kameloso.conf` in a text editor and fill in the fields.

+If you notice you're missing options in your configuration file, such as the new plugin-specific options, just run '--writeconfig` again and your file should be updated with all fields.
+Make a backup just in case.

 Once the bot has joined a channel it's ready.
 Mind that you need to authorise yourself with NickServ and whitelist your login in the configuration file before it will listen to anything you do.

          you | kameloso: say herp